-Larsen, a Democrat, was the representative for Georgia's 12th congressional district from 1931 to 1933.
+Larsen was the representative for Georgia’s 12th congressional district and was a Democrat.
+He served from 1931 to 1933.

 From Apr 1917 to Mar 1933, Larsen missed 304 of 1,557 roll call votes, which is 19.5%.
 This is on par with the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.